 - DNA for genetic studies; including chromatin from multiple time points for epigenetic studies

-- RNA derived from whole blood, PBMC, SFMC or tissue for expression studies
+- RNA derived from whole blood, peripheral blood mononuclear cells (PBMC), synovial fluid mononuclear cells or tissue for expression studies

-- Peripheral blood lymphocytes, sera and plasma for biological and immunological studies
+- Peripheral blood mononuclear cells, for biological and immunological studies

-Contact Susan Thompson, PhD for more information or to use our services.
+Contact Grant Schulert, MD, for more information or to use our services.